Educational Workshop: Basic Neuroimaging in Dementia

 The Educational Workshop: Basic Neuroimaging in Dementia will provide practical information and an enhanced understanding of the fast-growing fields of amyloid and tau imaging, magnetic resonance imaging (MRI) and fluorodeoxyglucose (FDG) positron imaging tomography (PET).

-The in vivo imaging biomarkers field for Alzheimer's disease and related disorders is rapidly expanding.
-The purpose of this multimodal neuroimaging workshop is to provide research investigators, clinicians, residents, fellows, graduate and post-graduate students with an in-depth understanding of the fundamental principles, inherent limitations and clinical and research applications of the most prominent neuroimaging modalities in the dementia field — structural MRI, metabolic FDG PET, and amyloid and tau PET imaging.
+The in vivo imaging biomarkers field for Alzheimer's disease and other dementias is rapidly expanding.
+The purpose of this multimodal neuroimaging workshop is to provide research investigators, clinicians, residents, fellows, graduate and post-graduate students with an in-depth understanding of the fundamental principles, inherent limitations and clinical and research applications of the most prominent neuroimaging modalities in the dementia field — structural MRI, metabolic FDG PET and amyloid and tau PET imaging.
 Together, these four techniques comprehensively probe the molecular-, cellular- and system-level neurodegenerative changes in the brain.

 Lectures will be followed by interactive sessions to ensure that participants gain an in-depth appreciation of some of the commonly used interpretive clinical and or research applications for each methodology.